Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles prints the files in a directory in long format when run 4-listmorefiles prints all files including hidden including in long format when run 5-listfilesdigitonly prints all files with users in numerical format when run
+3-listfiles prints the files in a directory in long format when run 4-listmorefiles prints all files including hidden including in long format when run 5-listfilesdigitonly prints all files with users in numerical format when run 6-firstdirectory creates a directory in tmp directory when run